ctrueden/equilibrium/_pages/events/case-07.md

 **[Lamp of Seeming](../relics/lamp-of-seeming) (Trickery)

-* Name as indicated in Ra’faj’s diary.
+* Name as indicated in Ra'faj's diary.
 Currently in the SPI evidence locker.
-* Preliminary research suggests that it grants wishes tainted by the wielder’s heart.
+* Preliminary research suggests that it grants wishes tainted by the wielder's heart.

 **[Warforged](../relics/warforged)** (War)